-Basically, I've learned the key to making any leafy green taste good is either a lot of butter, a lot of bacon, or both.
+Basically, I've learned the key to making any vegetable taste great is either a bit of butter, bacon, or some other fat.
+Which brings me to cabbage.

 I don't think I can let the cabbage take all the glory because if it were just cabbage boiled in regular water, I'm not sure it would be as good.
 Remember how I said the key to making any leafy green taste good is either butter or bacon or both?
 Well, when you add a couple tablespoons of bacon grease to the water you boil the cabbage in, it results in a soft, tender, melt-in-your-mouth cabbage flavored bacon.

-- 2-3 tablespoons bacon grease
+- 2 tbsp bacon grease

 - In a large pot, add enough water/broth to fill the pot half way.